rptetzloff/rptetzloff.github.io/_trials/2021-04-03-gf-sourdough-num-28.md

 ## Instructions

-This was placed into a bread loaf pan with collar, brushed with water, and proofed for about ten hours, baked at 425º for 40 minutes covered in foil, then foil removed and baked for an additional 10 minutes.
+This was placed into a bread loaf pan with collar, brushed with water, and proofed for about three hours, baked at 425º for 40 minutes covered in foil, then foil removed and baked for an additional 10 minutes.

 ## Notes

-This loaf was soft, with a very soft crust.
-It flattened out, but had great texture.
+**pending**